-Figure 15 illustrated the EF traffic simulation results.
+Figure 9 illustrated the EF traffic simulation results.
 For AF class traffic in this domain, we have studied both UDP traffic and TCP traffic.
 Both results indicate that normal DiffServ multicasting noticeably reduces the packet transmission ratio of BE traffic, while DAM approach has little impact on the existing traffic.
-The results agree with the quantitative analysis presented earlier in Section 5.2.

-If the multicast flow belongs to AF traffic and the maximum rate of AF traffic that is allowed to enter the domain at the edge router ER1 is 5 Mb, then a part of the AF traffic will be marked down to BE if DAM technique is adopted.
+If the multicast flow belongs to AF traffic and the maximum rate of AF traffic that is allowed to enter the domain at the edge router ER1 is 5Mb, then a part of the AF traffic will be marked down to BE if DAM technique is adopted.